 Moderate or severe acute illness with or without fever (vaccination is postponed until illness resolves)

 For the live-attenuated zoster vaccine, use of specific antiviral drugs: acyclovir, famciclovir, or valacyclovir (if possible, vaccination is postponed until 24 hours after use of these drugs, and the drugs are not resumed for 14 days after vaccination)

 Clinical trials for the recombinant vaccine excluded pregnant women and women who are breastfeeding.
-The CDC recommends to consider delaying administration of the recombinant vaccine until after pregnancy and breastfeeding.
+There is currently no CDC recommendation for recombinant zoster vaccine use during pregnancy; therefore, providers should consider delaying administration of the recombinant vaccine until after pregnancy and breastfeeding.
 (See also CDC: Shingrix Recommendations.)

 The recombinant zoster vaccine dose is given IM in 2 doses (0.5 mL each), 2 to 6 months apart.